Deepankar-98/flask-practice-blog/README.md

-## Features
+## Functionalities added

-The features added in the flask application are as follows:
+The functionalities added in this flask application are as follows:

  - Sign Up
  - Login